NetEng-Pro/netwk-pro-web/legal/TERMS.md

 ### 1. Introduction

-Welcome to Network Pro ("NetEng-Pro"), a Free/Libre and Open Source Software Community.
+Welcome to Network Pro (NetEng-Pro)!
 By accessing or using any of our platforms, you agree to be bound by these Terms and Conditions ("T&C").
-If you do not agree to these terms, you must refrain from using our services. _In this document, "Network Engineering Pro" and "NetEng-Pro" collectively refer to the community, its platforms, and all individual members._
+If you do not agree to these terms, please refrain from using our services. _For the purposes of this document, "Network Pro" and "NetEng-Pro" collectively refer to the organization, its owners, operators, and all associated platforms._

-ℹ️ **These terms safeguard both the community and its members from potential legal issues arising from the use of our services.**

 > 📌 Note: This is not an exhaustive list of platforms to which these terms
 > apply.
 Additional platforms not explicitly mentioned may still be subject to